How to Enroll

 Please contact the Health and Public Service Secretary at 815-280-2356 or firstname.lastname@example.org for a faculty advisor appointment prior to enrollment or registration.

-For Fall 2023 JJC will debut a revised Fire Science and EMS AAS, a unique degree that fully combines both EMS licensure and OSFM firefighter certification to assure students graduate with everything they need for the job!
+JJC introduces the Fire Science and EMS AAS, a unique degree that fully combines both EMS licensure and OSFM firefighter certification to assure students graduate with everything they need for the job!

 What Will I Learn?